MultiSafepay/docs/content/payments/methods/banks/bancontact/payment-flow.md

     participant Me as Merchant

     C->>Mu: Selects Bancontact (QR) at checkout
-    Mu->>C: Connects to customer's bank (redirect only) C->>CB: Authenticates account/scans QR code and completes payment CB->>Mu: Transfers funds
+    Mu->>C: Redirects customer to payment page to select their bank, and then to their online banking C->>CB: Authenticates account/scans QR code and completes payment CB->>Mu: Transfers funds
     Mu->>Me: Settles funds

 {{< /mermaid >}}
 &nbsp;

-**Redirect flow:** The customer is redirected first to a [payment page](/payment-pages/) to select their bank, and then to their online banking environment.

 ## Payment statuses